MattSimm/Senior-Design/Doc/readme.md

 # User Interaction in UI
 The user of this software is a nurse at registration table or a doctor in the clinic.
 The whole interaction loop should be like this:
 A patient go to the registration table and ask a nurse to regist him.
 The nurese will ask if he is new to the hospital.
 If new, nurse click new botton, UI call the controller to creat a new person information table base on the following conversation.
 The controller will give a parsed information back to the UI for confirmation.
 If correct, nurse click confirm button, UI call the controller to update the person's personal imformation.
+If not correct, nurse click edit button and edit the information by hand.
+After editing, the nurse click